 A Specialized Medical Career

 South Central College’s Phlebotomy Certificate helps you acquire the knowledge, skills, and attitudes necessary for becoming a specialist in obtaining blood specimens for the purpose of laboratory analysis.
-Upon successful completion of the program, and after completion of one-year full time acceptable work experience as a phlebotomy technician in an accredited laboratory, you are eligible to take the American Society of Clinical Pathology (ASCP) Phlebotomy Technician National Registry Examination administered by the Board of Certification (BOC).
+Upon successful completion of the program, and after completion of one full-time year of acceptable work experience as a phlebotomy technician in an accredited laboratory, you are eligible to take the American Society of Clinical Pathology (ASCP) Phlebotomy Technician National Registry Examination administered by the Board of Certification (BOC).

-Since much of the course work is considered “hybrid,” blending online material and face-to-face laboratory sessions, there is less time needed to be on campus.
+Since much of the course work is considered “hybrid,” blending online material and face-to-face laboratory sessions, less time is spent on campus.

 South Central College Credentials: Phlebotomy Certificate

 The Phlebotomy Program at South Central College Includes:

 - Introduction to Phlebotomy

 - Interpersonal Skills